 The EACVI Laboratory Accreditation process is also aimed at providing laboratories with standards against which they can benchmark themselves and may be used to reinforce a case for the purchase or upgrade of equipment and facilities to meet these standards.

 What this process does not provide is a legal framework for practice but represents a voluntary process of standards that must function within national and local regulations.
 It is designed to apply to all ESC Member Countries whatever their model of provision of echocardiography.

-To be eligible, echocardiography laboratories should meet the following requirements:
+To be eligible, CMR laboratories should meet the following requirements:

 - Must be established for at least 3 years